 I’ll dig into over the next few posts as we explore how Immuta integrates with Snowflake, dbt, and Looker for Immuta’s internal data stack.

-Data governance is not at the top of the list for new data hires.
-But as the data community collectively begins to solve the challenges related to discoverability, quality, lineage, observability — and, yes, access control — I believe we’re going to find that being purposeful with metadata is the common theme.
+Data access control is not at the top of the list for new data hires.
+But as the data community collectively begins to solve the challenges related to discoverability, quality, lineage, observability — and, yes, cloud data access control — I believe we’re going to find that being purposeful with metadata is the common theme.
 In that mindset, using policy and metadata to drive access control becomes not a surprising priority for new teams, but an obvious place to start the journey.